zartata/BLRP/README.txt

         $,                   print terminator ("<br>")
         $"                   print array separator (",")

-Commands are builtin functions.
+Commands are built-in functions.
 The first two do not effect the r-value:

         print arguments      print arguments separated by spaces include file         includes PHP file (in function scope)